ChristianHallerX/ChristianHallerX.github.io/index.md

 cover:          true
 ---

-Data Scientist - Machine Learning Dev - Published Author {:.lead}
+AI/ML Scientist - Developer - Published Author
+{:.lead}

 0. this unordered seed list will be replaced by toc as unordered list